New York Jewish Week

 New York Jewish Week (formerly The Jewish Week) is a weekly independent community newspaper targeted towards the Jewish community of the metropolitan New York City area.

 History

 In March 2016, The Jewish Week announced its partnership with the online newspaper The Times of Israel.
-Later in 2016, The Jewish Week acquired the New Jersey Jewish News, which had been published by the Jewish Federation of Greater MetroWest NJ and had a circulation of 32,000.
+Later in 2016, The Jewish Week acquired the New Jersey Jewish News, which had been published by the Jewish Federation of Greater MetroWest New Jersey and had a circulation of 32,000.
 In July 2020, The Jewish Week suspended publication of its weekly print publication, and in January 2021 was acquired by 70 Faces Media, publisher of the Jewish Telegraphic Agency and other Jewish brands.

-Each year The Jewish Week published "36 Under 36," honoring younger New Yorkers making a difference in Jewish philanthropy, education, the arts, religion and social action.
-Beginning in 2022, the list was published as “36 to Watch,” without an age limit for awardees.
+Each year The Jewish Week published "36 Under 36", honoring younger New Yorkers making a difference in Jewish philanthropy, education, the arts, religion and social action.
+Beginning in 2022, the list was published as "36 to Watch", without an age limit for awardees.